wduquette/value/journal.md

     *   Use Molt's float formatting (which is not yet written) when converting Datum::Flt() to string.
         *   Again, probably the only place this code needs to exist.
+        *   I can add a stub which just does the normal Rust formatting.
     *   Use Molt's list parsing and formatting for Datum::List.
     *   The MoltValue functions return errors as Result<_,String>; they should be Result<_,ResultCode>.
     *   And ResultCode should use `Error(MoltValue)` and `Return(MoltValue)` instead of String.

+## 2019-06-15
+*   With help from Krisha Sannasi at users.rust-lang.org, I was able to fix up the Data::Other downcasting so as to avoid using nested `Rc`'s.
+See `value10.rs`.
+*   Tried using the shrinkwraprs crate to wrap `i64` as `MyInt`.
+As I expected, it adds some value but it isn't transparent, and since all I really need to fix is parsing for integers and formatting for floats it isn't worth it.
+Took it out again.

 ## 2019-06-12
 *   Tried returning Ref<String> instead of Rc<String>, and immediately ran into